NYC DOT has launched an interactive map for a selection of agency projects.

 Queens Boulevard Great Streets Capital: DOT is planning a capital project on Queens Boulevard between Roosevelt Avenue and 73rd Street as part of Mayor de Blasio’s Vision Zero Great Streets Initiative.
 The project will enhance safety and quality of life for all roadway users through the reconstruction and expansion of the service road medians with a pedestrian and bicycle path, greenery and trees, expanded pedestrian refuge at intersections, and the relocation of the Q60 bus stops from the curb to the reconstructed medians.

-Queens Blvd / Roosevelt Ave to 73rd St - presented to Queens CB 2 Transportation Committee in March 2018 (pdf)
+Queens Blvd / Roosevelt Ave to 73rd St - presented to Queens Community Board 2 Transportation Committee in March 2018 (pdf)

 Roberto Clemente Plaza